percona/percona-backup-mongodb/README.md

 ```

 A successful build outputs binaries:
-1. **pmbctl**: A command-line interface for controlling the backup system
+1. **pbmctl**: A command-line interface for controlling the backup system
-1. **pmb-agent**: An agent that executes backup/restore actions on a database host
+1. **pbm-agent**: An agent that executes backup/restore actions on a database host
-1. **pmb-coordinator**: A server that coordinates backup system actions
+1. **pbm-coordinator**: A server that coordinates backup system actions

 ## Testing